The Courage to Reinvent Ourselves

 After I published my first book I began to think deeply about how the words we use build brands and engage people in the impact companies make.

 The problem was — writing doesn’t come easy to me.
-Research into effective and reliable storytelling frameworks led me to become a Certified StoryBrand Guide, and to earn Certified Brand Strategist status from Level C and Marty Neumeier.
+Research into effective and reliable storytelling frameworks led me to become a Certified StoryBrand Guide, and to earn Certified Brand Architect status from Level C and Marty Neumeier.

 Donald Miller and his team gave us another storytelling framework to enhance our process for brand clarity so the companies we serve get the ROI they deserve from investing in branding, design, and marketing.